FREQUENTLY ASKED QUESTIONS

 Who developed this technology?
 How was it invented?

 Ben Schuler, our CEO and Founder, invented the silicon stator technology.
 The original intent behind the company was to capture wasted energy from HVAC systems.
-While working to reduce the size and cost of the generator in that system, Ben and his team invented the PCB stator technology at the heart of Infinitum’s innovation.
+While working to reduce the size and cost of the generator in that system, Ben and his team invented the printed circuit board stator technology at the heart of Infinitum’s innovation.

 A PCB (printed circuit board) stator is a unique technology that allows the copper windings of the motor to be etched as coils into a thin, disc-shaped PCB.
 The PCB stator greatly reduces the size and weight of the motor.